JuliaG03/JuliaG03/README.md

 ## 🚀 About Me

-👩‍💻 Computer Science student @FMI, University of Bucharest, third year
+👩‍💻 Cyber Security and Applied Logic student @FMI, University of Bucharest

-👩‍🏫 IT Educational Trainer @ IT Junior

-🔭 Enrolled in Women4Cyber

-🧠 Currently learning Cyber Security
+👩‍🏫 Cyber Security Engineer

-😂 Wanting to learn Julia programming language